-[24115]An EMA AP operating in the 2.4 GHz or 5 GHz band should include in Beacon and Probe Response frames a Reduced Neighbor Report element carrying information about nontransmitted BSSIDs that are not advertised in the Multiple BSSID element carried in that frame (see 11.50 (Reduced neighbor report))(#22115).
+[24115]An EMA AP operating in the 2.4 GHz or 5 GHz band that transmits a Beacon or a Probe Response frame carrying a partial list of nontransmitted BSSID profiles should include in the frame a Reduced Neighbor Report element carrying information for at least those nontransmitted BSSIDs that are not present in the Multiple BSSID element carried in that frame(#22115).
+A 6 GHz-only EMA AP that transmits a Beacon or broadcast Probe Response frame carrying a partial list of nontransmitted BSSID profiles shall include in the frame a Reduced Neighbor Report element carrying information for at least those nontransmitted BSSIDs in the multiple BSSID set that are discoverable and not present in Multiple BSSID element carried in that frame.(#22115) A 6 GHz-only EMA AP that transmits a FILS Discovery frame shall include in the frame a Reduced Neighbor Report element carrying information on all nontransmitted BSSIDs in the multiple BSSID set that are discoverable.
 The EMA AP does this to aid the fast discovery of all nontransmitted BSSIDs in the multiple BSSID set that are discoverable.

+NOTE—A FILS Discovery frame received from a 6 GHz AP with the Multiple BSSIDs Presence Indicator subfield equal to 1 and not carrying a Reduced Neighbor Report element implies that the AP’s Beacon frame received at the advertised TBTT carries a complete list of nontransmitted BSSID profiles or that the information of the nontransmitted BSSID(s) is advertised in the 2.4 GHz or 5 GHz band by a co-located AP (see 26.17.2.4).(#22115)

 An EMA AP advertising a partial list of BSSID profiles, shall include the Multiple BSSID Configuration element (see 9.4.2.258 (Multiple BSSID Configuration element)) in its Beacon frame, S1G Beacon frame, or DMG Beacon frame and in any Probe Response frame it sends to indicate the configuration of the multiple BSSID set.

 An AP shall set the BSSID Count field of the Multiple BSSID Configuration element to indicate the number of active BSSIDs in the multiple BSSID set, and shall set the Profile Periodicity field to indicate the number of beacons a scanning STA is required to receive in order to discover all the active nontransmitted BSSIDs in the set.
-An AP corresponding to the transmitted BSSID shall send a Probe Response frame carrying Multiple BSSID element that includes, at a minimum, the nontransmitted BSSID profiles requested by the soliciting Probe Request frame.[24109][24109]
+An AP corresponding to the transmitted BSSID shall respond with a Probe Response frame carrying Multiple BSSID element that includes, at a minimum, the profile for the nontransmitted BSSID(s) requested by the soliciting Probe Request frame.[24109]

+NOTE – A nontransmitted BSSID profile is requested if, in the soliciting Probe Request frame, the SSID or BSSID matches the nontransmitted BSSID.[24109]

-[24110]An unassociated non-AP STA may send a directed Probe Request frame containing a Known BSSID element (see 9.4.2.259 (Known BSSID element)) to an EMA AP that advertises partial list of nontransmitted BSSID profiles to gather information on nontransmitted BSSIDs it has not discovered.
+[24110]An unassociated non-AP STA may transmit a Probe Request frame addressed to an EMA AP corresponding to the transmitted BSSID that advertises a partial list of Nontransmitted BSSID profiles containing a Known BSSID element (see 9.4.2.259 (Known BSSID element)) to gather information about nontransmitted BSSIDs that it has not discovered.
 An EMA AP, when transmitting a Probe Response frame in response to a Probe Request frame containing Known BSSID element, should not include the nontransmitted BSSID profiles for BSSIDs listed in the Known BSSID element and shall, at a minimum, include the nontransmitted BSSID profiles requested by the soliciting Probe Request frame.